CFM 345

 Learning Outcome

-Collaborate as a team to create a comprehensive construction safety program - developing practical solutions that promote a culture of safety, accountability, and care for others.
+Collaborate as a team to create a comprehensive construction safety program using OSHA regulations and course materials-developing practical solutions that promote a culture of safety, accountability, and care for others.

 Title